 - Must have an “adjusted age” of 39 or lower

-Prior service military members will need to discuss what rank may be awarded upon entry into Air National Guard service with an Air Guard recruiter.
+Prior service military members will need to discuss what rank may be awarded upon entry into Air National Guard service in-with an Air Guard recruiter.

 These standards are subject to change, are adjusted due to updates or modifications in service regulations and may also be adjusted to meet changing mission requirements.